MewsSystems/gitbook-connector-api/guidelines.md

 ### Request limits

+In order to preserve stability of our API, we've put request limits in place.
+We continually strive to make the API more efficient, improve its usability, support batch operations and avoid the need of polling.
+However if you have any suggestion or use case that requires higher limits, please contact us at marketplace@mews.com.

 #### Demo environment
-* 2000 requests per `Client Token` within 15 minutes
+* 2000 requests per `ClientToken` within 15 minutes
-* 1000 requests per `Access Token` within 15 minutes
+* 1000 requests per `AccessToken` within 15 minutes
-* 500 requests per endpoint per `Access Token` within 15 minutes
+* 500 requests per endpoint per `AccessToken` within 15 minutes

 #### Production environment
-* 3600 requests per `Client Token` within 15 minutes
+* 3600 requests per `ClientToken` within 15 minutes
-* 1600 requests per `Access Token` within 15 minutes
+* 1600 requests per `AccessToken` within 15 minutes
-* 800 requests per endpoint per `Access Token` within 15 minutes
+* 800 requests per endpoint per `AccessToken` within 15 minutes

 ## Authentication